adg88lu/AI-Experience/# Local AI Backend.md

 It is vital to match the PyTorch CUDA version with your installed CUDA Toolkit version (or a compatible version).
 Mismatches can lead to runtime errors or models defaulting to CPU.
 Regularly update your NVIDIA drivers for optimal performance and compatibility with the latest PyTorch releases.

-#### Apple Metal Performance Shaders (MPS) (macOS M1/M2)
+#### Apple Metal Performance Shaders (MPS) (AppleSiliconChips)

-For macOS users with Apple Silicon (M1/M2/M3 chips), PyTorch 2.0+ automatically utilizes the Metal Performance Shaders (MPS) backend for GPU acceleration.
+For macOS users with Apple Silicon (M1/M2/M3/M4 chips), PyTorch 2.0+ automatically utilizes the Metal Performance Shaders (MPS) backend for GPU acceleration.
 This provides a significant performance boost over CPU-only inference.
 No separate CUDA installation is required.
 Ensure your macOS version is 12.6 or later and that you are using an `arm64` Python build (which is typically the default for Apple Silicon).

 To verify MPS availability in Python: